-Reading: Some general references are provided below, with topic-specific references also given for each topic.
+Reading: Some general references are provided below, with topic-specific references given under each topic.
 A prior reading of these is recommended but not a must.
-Further references on a topic will be given in each recorded lecture and/or live virtue class.
+Further references specific to each topic will be provided just before or at each lecture.